telabotanica/tbmaps/README.md

 Run `ng build --configuration production --base-href=/tbmaps/` to build the project on production server.
 The build artifacts will be stored in the `dist/` directory.

 You will need to copy the content of the `dist/tbmaps-angular/browser` on your server

+Or authorize ssh connection and create a script `./deploy.sh production` (`./deploy.sh beta` for test server)

 ## Usage